When is the application deadline?

 - No more than six credits of graduate coursework, with a grade of B or better, may be considered for transfer.

-- Credit cannot be transferred for either courses that were used to fulfill requirements for any other degree, correspondence courses or “credit by examination” courses.
+- Credit cannot be transferred for either courses that were used to fulfill requirements for any other degree, or “credit by examination” courses.

 - Students who have already matriculated in the MPH Program and wish to take a class(es) at another university must seek approval, using the Transfer of Credit form, before enrolling in the class(es).

-- Students may not receive transfer credit for PH 789: Capstone Experience.
+- Students may not receive transfer credit for PH 782: Public Health Practicum and PH 778: Integrative Public Health Seminar.

 Are there joint degree opportunities?